SiteGuard365/SG365-GET-CID/README.md

 * **CID allowance dashboard (new)** – `[sg365_cid_limits]` surfaces every qualifying order, its remaining CID allowance and the last CID that was issued so customers know exactly what they can still redeem.
 * **Admin experience** – Full settings screen, inline CID generator on orders, searchable log viewer with retention controls, WooCommerce order detail summaries and per-order CID counters stored in post meta.
 * **Premium dashboard + license manager** – Dedicated Dashboard / Logs / Settings / License menus highlight usage stats, enforce license status, hide API secrets and add reminders, including a Thank You page CTA that sends users directly to the Get CID page you configure.
+* **License guard (new)** – Product-ID aware license verification masks activated keys, syncs with the Site Guard 365 API at least weekly, and immediately disables premium/business modules when the status changes to pending, suspended, expired or deleted.
 * **Business tokens** – Business license holders can create reusable CID tokens with limits, expiry dates and suspension controls, allow customers to enter those tokens in lieu of an order number, and monitor token usage inside a management table.
 * **Product variation support** – Both simple products and variations can unlock CID allowances so every qualifying item automatically grants the right number of CID requests.